Environmental portraits have nothing to do with climate change. They’re different from nature photos or pictures about saving the environment.

 My 10 Tips on Taking Engaging Environmental Portraits

 Here are my top tips for how to create engaging environmental portraits of people in their natural settings.
 My examples are from my times of travel.
-But you can take pictures of friends, family, co-workers, neighbours, and strangers wherever you live.
+But you can take pictures of friends, family, co-workers, neighbors, and strangers wherever you live.

 1. Tell a Story with a Relevant Background for a Compelling Portrait